Volunteer Abroad Greece: Sea Turtle Conservation

 - Risk coverage certificate

-Meghan, your travel agent for Greece
+Meghan, your travel expert for Greece

 Don't hesitate to contact me if you would like to learn more about this journey!
 I answer all of your questions and assist you before, during and after your adventure abroad.